-Tropical Monsoon forest of Aravali Hills & Characterstics
+Tropical Monsoon forest of Aravali Hills & Characteristics

 Monsoon forest contrary to its name consists of dry deciduous trees that shed leaves during the long dry spell of summers.
 You can see how it looks in this picture.

-The landscape in monsoon is way too strong to keep me away from hiking in Jaipur.
+The landscape during the monsoon is way too strong to keep me away from hiking in Jaipur.
 The lure of watching a sunrise is a big bonus!
 Being an avid hiker, I have spent many months in hibernation away from trekking in Jaipur, until recently.
-During summers, the trees devoid of leaves are always a pain during hiking because they result in the bruisemarks on the skin.
-Many hikers therefore prefer to stay away from hiking in Jaipur during this period.
-A pain of hiking in monsoon forest, probably!
+During summers, the trees devoid of leaves are always a pain during hiking because they result in bruise marks on the skin.
+Many hikers, therefore, prefer to stay away from hiking in Jaipur during this period.
+A pain of hiking in the monsoon forest, probably!
 However, this is not a problem in monsoon.

 Check out previous posts on Sunrises in Jaipur – Jaipur Sky.

 So earlier this week, I was back in the hills traversing through the beautiful green cover in the wilderness along with my trekking group in Jaipur.
 It’s not possible to undertake a Himalayan trek frequently which requires 7 to 10 days.
 On second thought, we have a beautiful landscape out here in Jaipur.
 What if it’s only for a few weeks till the Monsoon season?
 There are many interesting trekking routes in Jaipur and nearby.
 I’m posting one such picture of trekking in Aravali hills.

 Posting another hiking picture that I recently shared on Instagram.
 If we are not following each other, let’s connect on Instagram.